 Founded in 1994 by former prostitute Mariska Majoor, the Prostitution Information Centre, or PIC, serves as a resource for information and advice about prostitution in Amsterdam.
 If you’re curious about this aspect of the Red Light District and have questions, it’s a great place to get them answered.
 The PIC is a charitable foundation, informing the public about the conditions facing women in the sex industry and fights for their rights and workplace reforms.

 The PIC operates out of and runs a store in the Red Light District called De Wallenwinkel (the Dutch name for the neighbourhood) where, in addition to answering questions, you can find books about prostitution, guides to the neighbourhood, Red Light District-themed gifts and arrange for talks and walking tours of the neighbourhood, given by a former prostitute.
 It’s a great way to get first-hand information on the area, its history and its industry, and is eye-opening in an educational and historical sense.
 If you’re the type that prefers a self-guided tour, De Wallenwinkel also offers guides for self-guided tours for sale in the store or downloadable through their website for a small fee.

 31 20 420 73 28

 The Amsterdam Sex Museum (Venustempel) lists itself as “the world’s first and oldest sex museum.”
 Directly translated, it is a temple for Venus, the Roman goddess of Sex love, and fertility.
-Through a collection of erotic paintings, objects, recordings, photographs and attractions, the museum looks at sex throughout the course of human history.
+Through a collection of erotic paintings, objects, recordings, photographs, and attractions, the museum looks at sex throughout human history.
 With an admission fee of only €5, it’s a decent and inexpensive lesson in history and art.